MicrosoftDocs/windows-itpro-docs/devices/surface/upgrade-surface-devices-to-windows-10-with-mdt.md

-For more information about the rules configured by this text, see the [Configure deployment share rules section in the Deploy Windows 10 to Surface Devices with MDT](deploy-windows-10-to-surface-devices-with-mdt.md#configure-deployment-share-rules) article.
+For more information about the rules configured by this text, see the **Configure deployment share rules** section in the [Deploy Windows 10 to Surface Devices with MDT](deploy-windows-10-to-surface-devices-with-mdt.md#configure-deployment-share-rules) article.

 ### Update deployment share

 To update the deployment share, right-click the deployment share in the Deployment Workbench and click **Update Deployment Share**, then proceed through the Update Deployment Share Wizard.
-See the [Update and Import Updated MDT Boot Media section of the Deploy Windows 10 to Surface Devices with MDT](deploy-windows-10-to-surface-devices-with-mdt.md#update-and-import-updated-mdt-boot-media) article for detailed steps.
+See the **Update and import updated MDT boot media** section of the [Deploy Windows 10 to Surface Devices with MDT](deploy-windows-10-to-surface-devices-with-mdt.md#update-and-import-updated-mdt-boot-media) article for detailed steps.

 ### Run the upgrade deployment